mrocklin/thesis/matrix-language.md

 ### Shape Checking and Trivial Simplification

 Shape checking and trivial simplifications, e.g. the removal of pairs of transposes, are done at object instantiation time.
-This is accomplished by calling raw Python code within the class `__init__` constructors.
+This task is accomplished by calling raw Python code within the class `__init__` constructors.